tranghorn88/CS5720_Home_Assignment_2/README.md

 ### Task: Implement Convolution with Different Stride and Padding
 **Description:**
 This script demonstrates how 2D convolution behaves with different stride and padding configurations using TensorFlow.
 The script use NumPy and Tensor Flow/keras to peform convolution on a 5x5 input matrix using a 3x3 kernel.
 The resulting features are printed for four cases:
--Strides 1 with VALID padding
+- Strides 1 with VALID padding
--Stride 1 with SAME padding
+- Stride 1 with SAME padding
--Stride 2 with VALID padding
+- Stride 2 with VALID padding
--Stride 2 with SAME padding
+- Stride 2 with SAME padding

 ## Question 2: CNN Feature Extraction with Filters and Pooling
 ### Task 1: Implement Edge Detection Using Convolution